 C. The Cost of Power for Industry

-When you’re crunching the numbers for your budget, you’ll find industrial electricity costs in Kenya typically sit somewhere between $0.13 and $0.20 USD/kWh.
-Our own 2024 Kenya Solar Report here at PVknowhow.com pointed to an industrial tariff around $0.18/kWh.
-Definitely keep these figures handy; they’re a key piece of your operational expenses puzzle.
+When you’re crunching the numbers for your budget, you’ll find that industrial electricity costs in Kenya typically sit between $0.13 and $0.20 USD/kWh.
+Our own 2024 Kenya Solar Report here at PVknowhow.com pointed to an industrial tariff of around $0.18/kWh.
+Keep these figures handy; they’re a key piece of your operational expense puzzle.

 D. What’s Being Done to Improve the Grid?

-You’ll be glad to hear the Kenyan government and the power sector players aren’t just sitting idle; they’re actively modernizing the grid.
-They’re busy building new substations (like Kimuka and Narok-Bomet), laying underground cables in cities (smart move!), rolling out smart grid technology, and developing 113 solar mini-grids to boost energy access and stability (hat-tip to Hivisasa and PVKnowhow for this info).
-These upgrades are absolutely vital for better overall performance, and it’s great to see that progress.
+You’ll be glad to hear the Kenyan government and power sector players aren’t just sitting idle; they’re actively modernizing the grid.
+They’re building new substations (like Kimuka and Narok-Bomet), laying underground cables in cities, rolling out smart grid technology, and developing 113 solar mini-grids to boost energy access and stability (hat-tip to Hivisasa and PVKnowhow for this info).
+These upgrades are vital for better overall performance, and it’s great to see that progress.

 E. Smart Moves for Solar Factories

-• Backup Power Solutions: Seriously, don’t skimp here.
-Investing in solid backup systems (think generators, UPS) is crucial to prevent those production headaches that outages can cause.
+- Backup Power Solutions: Don’t skimp here.
+Investing in solid backup systems (think generators, UPS) is crucial to prevent the production headaches that outages can cause.

-• Generating Your Own Solar Power: With Kenya’s fantastic sunshine (we’re talking 4-6 kWh/mยฒ/day, as KIPPRA notes), installing your own captive solar power plant can be a brilliant move to cut your grid dependence and those energy bills.
-Makes sense, right?
+- Generating Your Own Solar Power: With Kenya’s fantastic sunshine (we’re talking 4-6 kWh/m²/day, as KIPPRA notes), installing your own captive solar power plant is a brilliant move to cut your grid dependence and energy bills.

 3. Your Logistics Lifeline: Kenya’s Transport Networks for Solar Manufacturing